G-torsors and universal torsors over nonsplit del Pezzo surfaces: Introduction

-We prove this as an equivalence of categories.
-Part (ii) is contained in Theorem~\ref{thm:main_category} below, and part (i) is contained in its Corollary~\ref{cor:main_split}.
+In particular, $\GG$ descends to a $G$-torsor over $S$ if and only if universal torsors for $S$ exist; if this is the case, then the $K$-forms of $\GG$ are in bijection to universal torsors.
+Part (ii) of this theorem is contained in Theorem~\ref{thm:main_category} below, and part (i) is contained in its Corollary~\ref{cor:main_split}.

 The proof of Theorem~\ref{thm:main_category} is based on descent from the split situation.
-It turns out that the relevant $T$-torsors and $G$-torsors have the same descent data because they have the same automorphism group.
+It turns out that the relevant $T$-torsors and $G$-torsors have the same descent data because they have the same group of global automorphisms, essentially by Proposition~\ref{prop:IsomT_IsomG}, which might be of independent interest since it applies to torsors under general reductive groups $G$ over smooth projective schemes.
 Corollary~\ref{cor:main_split} then follows using that the split group $G$ over $K$ contains a N\'eron--Severi torus, a result due independently to Gille \cite{MR2139505} and Raghunathan \cite{MR2125504}.

+For another connection between the del Pezzo surface $S$ and this reductive group $G$ via universal torsors, see \cite{MR2368955,MR2976314} over algebraically closed fields, and \cite[Theorem~4.4]{MR2576802} over nonclosed fields.
+Regarding the Hasse principle for the existence of rational points and weak approximation, torsors under connected linear algebraic groups $G$ do not provide finer obstructions than the Brauer--Manin obstruction \cite[Th\'eor\`eme~2]{MR1905103}.

 The structure of our paper is as follows.
 In Section~\ref{sec:torsors}, we collect a few basic facts about $G$-torsors, with a view towards their descent.
 We circumvent the difficulty of two Galois actions (on $S_L$ and $G_L$) as follows: Instead of working with $G_L$-torsors over $S_L$, we view them as $G$-torsors over $S_L$ regarded as a $K$-scheme.
 In Section~\ref{sec:split}, we compare automorphisms of $T$-torsors and $G$-torsors in the split case.
 Finally, in Section~\ref{sec:proof}, we apply our descent setup to prove the main results.